Revisiting The Five Big Ideas Transforming the Design and Construction Industry: Conduct Construction Projects as a Network of Commitments (Part 5)

 Develop Your System to Call Attention to Opportunities for Improvements

 We also want to engage in practices that call attention to the action required to keep the promises that are outstanding.
 While we set out to make promises that can be kept, we can encounter unforeseen circumstances.
 Materials deliveries can be delayed; field conditions may be different than specified; production staff may be unavailable; equipment can breakdown; the workspace may be unavailable.
 And there can be a pattern to these emergent conditions.
 Standard practice is to measure the performers’ commitments via percent plan (promises) complete (PPC).
-The best practices for high-functioning networks of commitments is to measure the reliability of enabling work such as materials, RFI’s, and submittals along with investigating the promises that are missed.
+The best practices for high-functioning networks of commitments are to measure the reliability of enabling work such as materials, RFI’s, and submittals along with investigating the promises that are missed.

-Timely production data that is tracked and analyzed will aid the team to make improvements to their system and practices
+Timely production data that is tracked and analyzed will aid the team to make improvements to their system and practices.

 Develop the Project Organization to Take Care of Each Other and the Project

 Last, we won’t hear about the problems people see and encounter if they don’t speak about them.
 We must develop the project organization so people are in a position to and will declare breakdowns and initiate compensating action.
 We use the word “breakdown” to mean any condition that would interrupt or keep us from completing a commitment.
 We often see trades, acting in a spirit of “minding their own business,” fail to speak about something they see about another trade’s work.
 We also see trades not report problems they have with their own work.
 Instead, they see a problem — fix the problem — move on to the next problem.
 The networks of commitments are fragile when those patterns prevail.

 We need a no-blame, learning-first, one for all and all for one environment for high-functioning networks of commitments.
 Creating this starts with project leaders and trade partner supervisors and entails everyone on the project.